proxmox/proxmox-backup/docs/terminology.rst

 Backup ID
 ---------

-A unique ID for a specific Backup Type and Backup Namesapce.
+A unique ID for a specific Backup Type and Backup Namespace.
 Usually the virtual machine or container ID. ``host`` type backups normally use the hostname.